reidst/VanillaSwirl/README.md

 ### `.mcfunction` files
 Minecraft function files in a configuration directory will generate a datapack;
 see [Template datapacks](#template-datapacks) for more information.

-### Template names
-Server ports are assigned by the lexicographical order of the template subdirectory names.
-This means the first template is given the port 25565, the next is given 25566, and so on.

-To allow for greater control over the names of generated worlds, templates are stripped of all characters up to and including the first underscore when being generated into worlds.
-Therefore, template names are expected to take the form `<prefix>_<name>`.
-No two templates may have the same `<name>`, even if their `<prefix>`es do not match.

-For example, the templates `0_hub`, `1_creative_sandbox`, and `2_hardcore` would
-generate servers named `hub` (running on port 25565), `creative_sandbox` (25566), and `hardcore` (25567).
-They would appear in the [Warp Menu](#builtin-datapack) as "Hub", "Creative Sandbox", and "Hardcore."

 ### Necessary common configuration
 The following files are required by each world and therefore come preinstalled